 It has been about a month since the last earnings report for Air Products and Chemicals (APD).
-Shares have lost about 3.1% in that time frame, outperforming the S&P 500.
+Shares have added about 2% in that time frame, outperforming the S&P 500.

-Will the recent negative trend continue leading up to its next earnings release, or is Air Products and Chemicals due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Will the recent positive trend continue leading up to its next earnings release, or is Air Products and Chemicals due for a pullback?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-The company delivered fiscal third-quarter revenues of $2,224 million, down 1.5% year over year.
-Volumes and pricing rose 2% and 4%, respectively, which were roughly offset by 4% unfavorable currency, 3% from a contract modification in India and 1% lower energy cost pass-through.
-Revenues missed the Zacks Consensus Estimate of $2,292.5 million.
+The company delivered fiscal fourth-quarter revenues of $2,283.2 million, down 0.7% year over year.
+Volumes and pricing rose 5% and 3%, respectively, which were offset by 2% unfavorable currency, 3% from a contract modification in India and 4% lower energy cost pass-through.
+Revenues missed the Zacks Consensus Estimate of $2,321.9 million.

-Revenues in the Industrial Gases — America segment inched up 1% year over year to $955 million.
-Higher pricing was partly offset by lower energy pass-through and unfavorable currency.
+Revenues in the Industrial Gases — America segment fell around 5% year over year to $937 million.
+Higher pricing was more than offset by lower energy pass-through, lower volumes and unfavorable currency.

-Sales in the Industrial Gases — Europe, Middle East, and Africa (EMEA) segment fell 12% year over year to $495 million.
+Sales in the Industrial Gases — Europe, Middle East, and Africa segment rose 11.8% year over year to $489.3 million.
 Strong pricing and higher volumes were offset by unfavorable currency, decline from the India contract modification and lower energy pass-through.

-Sales in the Industrial Gases — Asia segment rose 9% year over year to $679 million.
-Sales were mainly driven by higher volumes (supported by new projects, including the Lu'An gasification project) and pricing.
-These gains were partly offset by unfavorable currency.
+Sales in the Industrial Gases — Asia segment rose 15.6% year over year to $732 million.
+The upside was primarily driven by higher volumes (supported by new projects, including the Lu'An gasification project) and pricing.
+These were partly offset by unfavorable currency.

 How Have Estimates Been Moving Since Then?

-At this time, Air Products and Chemicals has a nice Growth Score of B, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Air Products and Chemicals has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of this revision has been net zero.
 Notably, Air Products and Chemicals has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report